borkdude/blog/posts/oss-updates-jul-aug-2026.md

   - `el!` for calling Emacs Lisp names that are not valid Clojure symbols

 - [nbb](https://github.com/babashka/nbb): Scripting in Clojure on Node.js using SCI
-  - Ships the SCI ClojureScript JIT, so loops, numerical code and JS interop are much faster
+  - ClojureScript JIT compilation.
+Nbb now bundles a SCI that compiles interpreted function bodies to JavaScript at runtime via `js/Function`.
+This is enabled by default.
+Loops, numerical computations and JS interop become much faster due to this
-  - Ships [babashka.fs](https://github.com/babashka/fs) as a built-in library, matching babashka
+  - Nbb now ships [babashka.fs](https://github.com/babashka/fs) as a built-in library.
+The full file system API (`glob`, `copy`, `move`, `create-dirs`, `delete-tree`, `with-temp-dir`, path helpers and more) is available via `(require '[babashka.fs :as fs])`, matching Babashka
-  - Support implementing CLJS protocols such as `ILookup` on `deftype` and `defrecord`, which also makes [editscript](https://github.com/juji-io/editscript) work
+  - Support implementing CLJS protocols (e.g. `ILookup`, etc) on `deftype` and `defrecord`
+  - Support [editscript](https://github.com/juji-io/editscript): CLJS `deftype`/`defrecord` field interop, `set!` on `^:unsynchronized-mutable` fields, add `cljs.core` type classes like `PersistentHashMap`, `write-all` and `goog.math.Long`
-  - [#416](https://github.com/babashka/nbb/issues/416): fix `prn` in nREPL
+  - [#416](https://github.com/babashka/nbb/issues/416): Fix problem with `prn` in nREPL
-  - SCI is fairly complete on CLJS now, so existing CLJS libraries should mostly run under nbb.
-If you find one that does not, the challenge is welcome in [#nbb](https://app.slack.com/client/T03RZGPFR/C029PTWD3HR)
+  - SCI got pretty complete now when it comes to CLJS capabilities so I don't see a reason why nbb couldn't run existing CLJS libraries unless they relied on very specific macros that require the JVM.
+So if you have anything that doesn't run, challenge welcome in [#nbb](https://app.slack.com/client/T03RZGPFR/C029PTWD3HR)!

 - [Scittle](https://github.com/babashka/scittle): Execute Clojure(Script) directly from browser script tags via SCI
-  - Ships the SCI ClojureScript JIT
+  - ClojureScript JIT compilation.
+Scittle now bundles a SCI that compiles interpreted function bodies to JavaScript at runtime via `js/Function`.
+This is enabled by default
-  - Added the [helitorus demo](https://babashka.org/scittle/helitorus.html) to show the difference
+  - Include [helitorus demo](https://babashka.org/scittle/helitorus.html) to show improved JIT
-  - Bump reagent to 1.2.0, re-frame to 1.4.7, replicant to 2026.06.2 and shadow-cljs to 3.4.11
+  - Bump `reagent` to 1.2.0, `re-frame` to 1.4.7, `replicant` to 2026.06.2 and `shadow-cljs` to 3.4.11

 - [squint-inline](https://github.com/squint-cljs/squint-inline): write squint functions and inline expressions in a ClojureScript project
   - New project.
 Squint operates on JavaScript objects and arrays, so `assoc`, `update-in` and `select-keys` work on those without `js->clj` and `clj->js`